Matt Blank, Playbill.com Photo Editor

 Lillias White's (literally) show-stopping performances of "The Oldest Profession" from The Life, for which she won a Tony Award.
 I was lucky enough to see her deliver the song twice this year: as part of the Cy Coleman revue The Best Is Yet to Come and at Town Hall's Broadway Musicals of 1997 concert.
 The audience erupted into a seemingly endless mid-act standing ovation both times.

+A bit of regional love for a standout Guys and Dolls at Long Island's Engeman Theatre.
+I'm a sucker for this show to begin with and will happily travel for a good production.
+It was a thrilling, colorful staging in a gorgeous venue not too far a train ride from Manhattan, with spot-on perfect leading lady performances by Jessica Grové and Andréa Burns.
+Musical comedy gold.
 The Book of Mormon.
 Seems an "easy" choice but it really is such a joyful, naughty, original piece of work that is very difficult not to embrace.
 I went in determined not to get swept up in the hype, and I failed miserably.
 Laughed harder than any time I can recall, and that music is still stuck in my head.

 Euan Morton's breathtaking "Leo Frank" in The Ford's Theatre production of Parade.
 It was a treat to see the show up onstage (with post-Donmar revisions in place) and to hear Jason Robert Brown's glorious score in person.
 Morton was flawless both in voice and character.
 His Act One solo "It's Hard to Speak My Heart" stands out in particular.